Blue Prince Board Game · Project Record

 Playtest

-Chad solo playtest — incomplete run, triple locked at Cloister
+QQ solo playtest — incomplete run, triple locked at Cloister

 Solo run, no observer.
 Path built through White and Blue ranks — Entrance Hall → Music Room → Hallway → Storeroom → Spare Room → Pantry → Observatory → Dining Room → Commissary → Archives → Walk-In Closet → Secret Garden → Billiard Room → Cloister.
 Run ended at Cloister: triple locked (two overlapping locks on Cloister plus Chamber above), no resources to proceed.
 Antechamber was visible but unreachable.